ucrdatacenter/ucrdatacenter.github.io/courses/SSCPOLI302/workshop1.md

     arrange(desc(count))

-#To discover which country has been the most effective,
-#we can compute the average number of meetings per MEP for each country.
+#We can compute the average number of meetings per MEP for each nationality.

 #Country_avg <-
     #Meetings_compl |>